 Step 5: Alert your trainer of your interest in a NCAA Equestrian school, and give him/her information on the NCAA Equestrian competitions so he/she can help and support you as you move through the recruiting process.

 Step 6: Organize your horse-show records – specifically, start making a list of year-end awards and/or seasonal show highlights, and update it regularly.
 Also, from 9th grade forward, start keeping a detailed accounting of all prize money won and expenses incurred at horse shows, which includes saving and organizing all receipts.
 Prospective Student Athletes are allowed to win prize money.
 The amount of prize money is not allowed to exceed your expenses for that calendar year (i.e. Jan 1st to Dec 31st).

-Step 7: Prospective Student Athletes ARE allowed to call Equestrian coaches at any time.
-However, an Equestrian coach is NOT permitted to return an email or phone call until September 1 of your junior year in high school.
-Per NCAA rules, coaches are prohibited from contacting you during your freshman and sophomore years in high school but may contact your trainer.
-During your freshman and sophomore years, the best way to get your questions answered is to keep calling a coach until he/she answers.
+Step 8: Prospective Student Athletes ARE allowed to call Equestrian coaches at any time.
+However, an Equestrian coach is NOT permitted to return an email, text or phone call until June 15th following your sophomore year in high school.
+Per NCAA rules, coaches are prohibited from having any recruiting conversations with a PSA, PSA’s relative or PSA’s trainer prior to June 15th following her sophomore year in high school.
+No recruiting conversations can occur prior to June 15th.

 Going Beyond the Basic Steps